tolikttaaa/azul-hw-book-store/docs/run_guide.md

 3. Launch application

 ## Setup PostgreSQL database
-You will need to setup `PostgreSQL` database with to run the app.
+You will need to set up `PostgreSQL` database with to run the app.
 One of the possible way is to do it by `Docker`

 ## Setup environment variables